If additional documentation is required to complete your financial aid file, use the links below to find the information or forms you need.

 Students must maintain a cumulative GPA of 2.0 or higher on a 4.0 scale that includes all credit courses appearing on the academic transcript.
 If a student’s cumulative GPA falls below the minimum, his/her financial aid is subject to Financial Aid suspension.
 Also, the Department of Education requires that students complete 67% of all attempted classes.

 Students will be placed on FA warning the term after failing either criteria.
 If the student does not meet financial aid standards during the warning term, he/she will be placed on suspension.
-Total withdrawal two consecutive terms or no passing grades for two consecutive terms places the student on suspension.

 Students have the right to appeal a finding that they are not making satisfactory progress if they feel that there are extenuating circumstances which have prevented them from meeting the specified requirements.
 Any student on suspension may file an appeal with the Financial Aid Appeals Committee.
 Appeals for Satisfactory Academic Progress must be based on specific extenuating circumstances.
 Documentation supporting the extenuating circumstance must be submitted with the appeal.
-If the appeal is granted, the student will be placed on Financial Aid Warning and given an academic plan to ensure success for the following and subsequent terms.
+If the appeal is granted, the student will be placed on Financial Aid Warning and/or given an academic plan to ensure success for the following and subsequent terms.
 If a student is given an academic plan, it is the student’s responsibility to check on status by contacting the Financial Aid Office after grades are posted each term.
 The deadline for submitting an appeal is 10 days from the date the student was notified of suspension.
 Appeal forms may be acquired a the Financial Aid office.